- Effective January 1, 2001

 Consistent with its Articles of Incorporation and in support of its mission, CAETS will:

-(b) Contribute to the strengthening of engineering and technological activities in order to promote sustainable economic growth and social welfare throughout the world;
+(b) Contribute to advancing engineering and technological sciences in order to promote economic growth, sustainable development, and societal well-being throughout the world;

-(c) Foster a balanced understanding of the applications of engineering and technology by the public;
+(h) Foster a balanced public understanding of the applications of engineering and technology; and

-(g) Foster establishment of additional engineering academies in countries where none exist; and
+(i) Foster establishment of additional engineering academies in countries where none exist.

 ARTICLE 2 – Council Membership